 This article contains Australia specific information that differs from New Zealand.
 If you are looking for the New Zealand pre-delivery guide please click here.

-This article is designed to provide all the information you need to ensure the smooth delivery and installation of your spa or swim spa.
+This guide is designed to provide all the information CRITICAL for a smooth delivery and installation of your spa.

-Please read it carefully and chat to our customer care team if you require any further clarification.
+Please read it carefully and chat with our customer care team if you require any further clarification.

 - External Heat Pump (Optional)

 - IKON specific information

 - Swim Spa specific information

 - Running Costs